-In this guide, you will find step by step instructions on how to reset the Porsche check engine light using an OBD-II scanner.
-These instructions work on all 1996 and newer Porsche including 911, Boxter Cayman, Carrera, Cayenne, Panamera.
+Need to reset the check engine light on your Porsche?
+Learn how to reset the check engine light on your vehicle by following the instructions below.
+The instructions work on all 1996 and newer Porsche, including 911, Boxter Cayman, Carrera, Cayenne, and Panamera.

 What you will need

 Follow these steps to reset the check engine light on any Porsche vehicle.

 - Locate the diagnostic port.
 In most cases, the diagnostic port will be located under the dashboard on the driver’s side.
 On some Porsche models such as the Boxter and Cayman, the port will be located on the passenger side.